Chiron19/Chiron19.github.io/_posts/2022-12-11-huawei-sweden-hackathon.md

 Indeed objective function is a float number between 0 and 1
 Constraint: More than one instance of the same user cannot be placed in the same column.

-Penalty term: As we would like to send all the data, we apply a penalty term that shows which portion of total data of all users cannot be sent (𝐷𝑎𝑡𝑎_𝐿𝑜𝑠𝑠).
+Penalty term: As we would like to send all the data, we apply a penalty term that shows which portion of total data of all users cannot be sent (Data_Loss).
 Indeed, the penalty term is a float number in range 0 to 1, where 0 indicates no data loss.
 A solution with zero data loss is called as ‘feasible solution’.

 $$
     \text{Penalty_term} =\frac{\sum_{\forall \text{Users}} \text{Data_Loss}_i}{\text{Total_Data_of_All_Users}}